Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/LineOfSight/readme.md

 ## How it works

-1. Have an ArcGIS Map with the [mesh colliders](https://developers.arcgis.com/unity/maps/mesh-collider/) enabled.
+1. Create an ArcGIS Map with the [mesh colliders](https://developers.arcgis.com/unity/maps/mesh-collider/) enabled.
 2. Attach an [**ArcGIS Camera**](https://developers.arcgis.com/unity/maps/camera/#arcgis-camera) component to the active camera.
 3. Create a parent game object with the [**ArcGIS Location**](https://developers.arcgis.com/unity/maps/location-component/) component attached for other game object to be nested.
 4. Create a game object with the **Transform** component attached for the target moving object under the parent game object.